jeremyondrey/jeremyondrey.github.io/projects/resample-space.md

 # Ethereum

 Ethereum serves as the database which stores posted audio samples.
 As it currently runs on a proof-of-work blockchain, storing data costs a small amount of gas.
 Reading from it, however, is free.
-The gas cost acts as a form of spam prevention, as a spammer would need to have infinite funds to spam the network.
+The gas cost acts as a form of spam prevention, as a spammer would need to have infinite funds to spam the network long term.

 To connect to the Ethereum blockchain, we use the [Metamask](https://metamask.io/) extension.
-Be sure to stay on the Rinkeby test network, as we're not using money with real value.
+Be sure to stay on the Rinkeby test network, as we're not using money with real value in this experiment.

 ![](/images/resample-space/metamask.png)

-If you have everything set up, head over to [resample.space](http://resample.space) to get involved!
+The tool is not live yet, but this guide should get everything you need ready.
+This page will be updated with more info once the tool is finished.